leonardo-bravop/leonardo-bravop/README.md

 <div align="justify">

 ### About me :
- I'm a Full Stack developer from Peru living in Argentina.
+ I'm a Fullstack developer from Peru living in Argentina.
 Here you can see projects i made and the ones i'm currently working on.

  Feel free to ask me anything about my code or the technologies i use, i'm constantly learning how to improve too!